 Proof of completion

-Proof of completion IS required for all reinstatement applications.
+Proof of completion is required for all reinstatement applications.

 Proof of completion may be submitted via email or U.S. Mail.
 Email is preferred.

-If submitting via email, submit one PDF with all documents/activities, in chronological order, with a CE log.
+If submitting via email, please submit one PDF with all documents/activities, in chronological order, with a CE log.